Pets & Animals

 Registering your furry friend with Council is crucial if your pet was to ever wander from your property.
 Once found, they can be easily identified and reunited to you, free of charge.

-Registration costs $27.50 for your dog and $16.50 for your cat up until 1 October 2025 and can save you the stress, and expense, if your furry friend goes astray.
+Registration costs are $27.50 for your dog and $16.50 for your cat up until 10 October 2025 and you can save the stress, and expense, if your furry friend goes astray.

 Your pet must be 3 months or over and microchipped prior to registering.